-- 1) Swimwear - 2) Hats/caps/hoods up first violation will result in the loss of the item for the remainder of the day. - 3) Mesh/translucent (see-through), low cut, or revealing attire - 4) Bare midriff attire (if you raise your arms and your midriff shows or bend over and it shows the shirt is too SHORT), no off the shoulder, spaghetti or strapless tops. - 5) Sunglasses - 6) Tank top, un-hemmed or sleeveless shirts that are too revealing by showing too much underarm, chest or back. - 7) Miniskirts determined to be a distraction by the administration or faculty - 8) Un-hemmed shorts, cut offs, and "short" shorts that are too revealing are unacceptable.
+1. Swimwear

+2. Hats/caps/hoods up - first violation will result in the loss of the item for the remainder of the day.

+- 3. Mesh/translucent (see-through), or revealing attire - 4.
+Bare midriff attire, off the shoulder, or strapless tops. - 5.
+Sunglasses

+6. Tank top, un-hemmed or sleeveless shirts that are too revealing by showing too much underarm, chest or back.

+Un-hemmed shorts, cut offs, and "short" shorts that are too revealing are unacceptable.
 Lycra shorts may be worn but only when accompanied by outer shorts or garments.
 They may not be worn as the only garment.
+Sagging: students are not allowed to sag their pants in any USD #214 school building, on or on school property, or at any school events.
+Pants must be worn at the hips or above and must stay up without the aid of a belt or must be worn with a belt.

+9. Any clothing/paraphernalia considered to be gang-related